John Thune: Health care

-Thune was part of the group of 13 senators drafting the Senate version of the American Health Care Act behind closed doors.

-In July 2017 Thune said that Republicans would continue trying to repeal the Affordable Care Act regardless of whether that month's effort collapsed: "We are going to vote to repeal and replace Obamacare.
-It’s not a question of if, it’s a question of when."
+Thune was among 13 senators who drafted the Senate version of the American Health Care Act of 2017.
+Released on June 22, 2017, the bill was known as the Better Care Reconciliation Act of 2017.
+In July, Thune said that Republicans would continue trying to repeal the Affordable Care Act regardless of whether that month's effort collapsed: "We are going to vote to repeal and replace Obamacare.
+It's not a question of if, it's a question of when."
+On July 25, the Senate voted down The Better Care Reconciliation Act, 43-57.